-Ex-Rep. Joe Walsh to challenge Trump in 2020 GOP primary
+Ex-Rep. Joe Walsh making longshot GOP challenge to Trump

 At the same time, polling consistently shows that Trump has the solid backing of an overwhelming majority of Republican voters.
 An Associated Press-NORC poll conducted this month found that 78% of Republicans approve of Trump’s job performance.
 That number has been hovering around 80% even as repeated scandals have rocked his presidency.

 “Look, this isn’t easy to do. … I’m opening up my life to tweets and attacks.
-Everything I’ve said and tweeted now, Trump’s going to go after, and his bullies are going to go after,” Walsh told ABC.
+Everything I’ve said and tweeted now, Trump’s going to go after, and his bullies are going to go after,” Walsh said.

 Asked whether he was prepared for that, Walsh replied: “Yes, I’m ready for it.”